 In a small mining town in the mid 80s, things are bleak.
 Parents scrape together 50p’s to send their boys to sub-par boxing lessons and their girls to dance ballet.
 A year in to the miners’ strike, frustrations are turning to upset and anxiety about the future of their community at the helm of the infamous Maggie Thatcher.

 This Made at Curve production tells the story of Billy Elliot - a wee lad who swaps his class down the village hall – with grit, determination and respect that channels working class spirit.
 Under the direction of modern visionary Nikolai Foster the production is as dimensional as the characters we grow to adore.

 These of course, include, potty mouthed Geordie kids (Team Dennis) that swagger with short-sighted ballsy attitude to disguise that they’re really sharp as a tack about the looming stark reality.
 It's heartbreaking to experience this through a child's eyes, and what makes Prem Masani’s Michael so joyous.
-His ‘Expressing Yourself’ is positively feverish fun with expert comedic timing that mixes salt and sugar.
+His "Expressing Yourself" is positively feverish fun with expert comedic timing.

 Michael Taylor’s set makes the most of the vast stage.
 Scaffolding sits lowly in the background whilst industrial multi-storey frames are ascended to reveal distinct locations: the Elliot family kitchen, Billy’s bedroom and the loos.

 Within these walls, life resumes.
 Grandma (a devilishly charming Rachel Izen) searches for mouldy pasties on the landing and sits watchfully at the kitchen table overseeing the action, 80s clothing becomes more muted fading from neon pinks to washed out denim, but rigid family packs continue to desperately seek safety in numbers.